JuliaDocs/Documenter.jl/docs/src/man/guide.md

 pkg> add Documenter
 ```

-It is generally recommended to install Documenter into a documentation-specific project stored
+For package documentation, the standard approach is to install Documenter into a documentation-specific project stored in the `docs/` subdirectory of your package.
-in the `/docs` subdirectory of your package.
-To do this, navigate to your package's root folder
+To do this, navigate to your package's root folder and do
-and do

 ```
 pkg> activate docs